Continue with Facebook

 On myPBCteam, members discuss what treatments work for them.
 One member wrote, “I myself take a statin.
 A lot of people with PBC are also dealing with high cholesterol as part of it, and it’s important to treat that so you don’t end up with heart problems.”

-Many medications are processed in your liver.
-Researchers have worried that statins and other medications may be toxic for people with PBC whose livers are already damaged.
+Many medications are processed in the liver.
+Researchers have wondered whether statins and other medications may be toxic for people with PBC whose livers are already damaged.
 Although research is still limited, studies so far have shown that statins are safe in people with PBC.
 PCSK9 inhibitors seem to be safe in people with moderate liver disease.
 Your doctors will help you understand your risk and closely track your hepatic (liver) health.

 One myPBCteam member points out the importance of collaboration between your doctors: “Are your general practitioner and your hepatologist talking together?
 I would definitely check any new medication or supplement with your hepatologist.
 I just feel that they’re the ones that would know the answer the best.”